Linux bridge#

 with three interfaces attached to it:

 This will ensure that traffic is forwarded when passing this particular bridge.
-Note, that once you destroy the lab, the rule will stay.

 Check out "External bridge" lab for a ready-made example on how to use bridges.